Want to major in Twitter? N.J. college starts social media expertise center

-The new center, which the college has dubbed #theVIBE on social media, will officially launch Oct.
+The new center, which the college has dubbed#theVIBE on social media, will officially launch Oct.
 9, though some students are already taking classes.

 “It is not a passing trend.
 I believe it is here to stay,” Kathy Naasz, dean of the new social media center.

-The center is housed in a section of Centenary College’s historic Seay Building on the Hackettstown campus.
+The center is housed in a section of Centenary University’s historic Seay Building on the Hackettstown campus.
 The space has been renovated with exposed brick walls, modular furniture, video monitors on the walls and a bring-your-own-device bar.

 It is designed to look like the New York City tech start-ups Naasz, a former AT&T sales executive, visited while researching ideas for the new program.

 The new center will also offer a social media certificate program for professionals and free help for some small- and medium-size businesses in New Jersey who want to use social media to attract and track customers.

 Google was among the companies Centenary officials consulted when designing the program.

 “The program Centenary University is launching in social media will help fill the gap we see today in analytic talent and appears to be on the forefront of instilling the skills colleges should be teaching to future professionals,” said Kevin Hartman, head of analytics for Google’s consumer goods and entertainment sector.

 The first courses at the center include Social Media Marketing, Digital Advertising, Digital Analytics and Social Media Strategy and Consulting.